glimte/mmate-docs/components/monitoring.md

 The monitoring component provides comprehensive observability for Mmate messaging systems, including health checks, metrics, and monitoring tools.

+> **Service-Scoped Monitoring**: Each microservice should monitor only its own resources to prevent "mastodon" patterns where one service monitors the entire cluster.
+See [Service-Scoped Monitoring](#service-scoped-monitoring) for implementation patterns.

 ## Overview

 The monitoring component offers: